input-output-hk/mithril/docs/website/blog/2025-05-07-client-security-advisory.md

 :::

-For any inquiries or assistance, feel free to contact the team on the [Discord channel](https://discord.gg/5kaErDKDRq).
+For any inquiries or assistance, contact the team on the [Discord channel](https://discord.gg/5kaErDKDRq).